AudreyFrancisco/SingleLadderQualification/README.md

 ## Build instructions

 ### Prerequisites
-In order to build the software the following requirements must be installed (CC7 packages names):
+In order to build and use the software the following requirements must be installed (CC7 packages names):
-- cmake3
-- gcc
-- gcc-c++
 - make
 - cmake3
 - tar